Should you paint skirting boards?

 And there is compelling evidence that historically, one-colour rooms was the norm, especially with Victorian homes.
 Ahern insists that reducing the break-up lines on the wall (skirting-wall-dado rails-coving) is aesthetically more pleasing and can create a dramatic effect.

-It is easier too - how many times have you tried to paint a wall and went a little on the coving, a little on the skirting and spent precious time trying to clean them up or putting up tape to cover both?
+It is easier too - how many times have you tried to paint a wall and went a little on the coving, a little on the skirting and spent precious time trying to clean them up or putting up the tape to cover both?
+If your mind is set on painting the skirting, get some high-quality advice over on Paintific.com.

 Another reason to paint your skirting boards is to allow beautiful details around the room to really take prime position in everyone's focus.
 Maybe you wish to show off a certain piece of furniture?
 To make it shine, you could adjust how the room is painted so that all that the eye sees is that specific piece (Image 5,6,7).